Watch the Angular overview on our YouTube channel and make sure to subscribe

 Maintainability.
 Components that are easily decoupled from each other can be easily replaced with better implementations.
-Basically, your engineering team will be more efficient in maintaining and updating the code within the iterative development workflow.
+Your engineering team will be more efficient in maintaining and updating the code within the iterative development workflow.

 Image source: NativeScript.org

+Ivy is the third iteration of the Angular renderer after the original compiler in Angular 2 and Renderer2 or View Engine in Angular 4 and above.
 With the Angular 9 update, Ivy became a standard compiler and runtime for Angular applications.
 One of the interesting features of Ivy is tree-shaking.
-It refers to the component tree on the rendering stage, meaning that it removes unused chunks of code, making the applications smaller and faster to load.
+It removes unused chunks of code, making the applications smaller and faster to load.
 This can optimize the size of large applications, as well as improve their performance.
-Also, it’s backward compatible: After the Angular update, your existing applications will be rendered with Ivy without additional hassle.

-Differential load was added in Angular 8 as another optimization technique.
+Differential loading.
 Differential loading is a way to load content and optimize bundle size.
-What it actually does, is allow you to create two different bundles for legacy browsers and new ones.
-Angular would use recent syntax and polyfills for the newer browsers, while creating a separate bundle with stable syntax for legacy browsers.
+What it does, is allow you to create two different bundles for legacy browsers and new ones.
+Angular would use recent syntax and polyfills for the newer browsers while creating a separate bundle with stable syntax for legacy browsers.
 That way, differential loading reduces bundle size and loading speed for corresponding browsers, improving the overall performance.

 But we recommend taking any performance claims with a grain of salt.
 Not only does the underlying architecture contribute to that, but also the quality of code that your engineers produce.

-With Angular Material you get prebuilt components the variety of which span across form controls, navigation elements, layouts, buttons and indicators, popups, modal windows, and data tables.
-They are adjusted to Angular use and easy to integrate into a project.
+With Angular Material, you get prebuilt components the variety of which span across form controls, navigation elements, layouts, buttons and indicators, popups, modal windows, and data tables.
+They are adjusted to Angular use and are easy to integrate into a project.

 If the average engineer gets lost, there’s always a tool to help solve a problem that pops up.

 Although we’ve mentioned the component-based architecture as the major Angular benefit, the way components are managed is too complicated.
 For instance, you may need up to five files for a single component in Angular, have to inject dependencies, and declare the component lifecycle interfaces.
-Other points of concern are Angular-specific 3rd party libraries and its syntax.
-Consequently, much of the development time in Angular is spent doing repetitive things.
+Other points of concern are Angular-specific 3rd party libraries and Angular syntax.
+Much of the development time in Angular is spent doing repetitive things.

 Another barrier is RxJS, a reactive programming library for asynchronous programming.
 Learning it, at least on the basic level, is mandatory for using Angular.
 Engineers complain about error messages that are too cryptic to grasp without additional research followed by trial-and-error manipulations.

-TypeScript, as we’ve already mentioned in the benefits section, is also a bone of contention.
+TypeScript, as we’ve already said in the benefits section, is also a bone of contention.
 While TypeScript improves the maintainability of code, having to learn it doesn’t make the curve gentler.

-The use of TypeScript for increasing the maintainability of code, the performance score that improves as you make more complex applications, and specific ecosystem choices hint that Angular is likely to become the main instrument for long-term and heavy-investment projects where a steep learning curve is compensated for by stability and ongoing tech support.
+Enterprise-scale applications.
+The use of TypeScript for increasing the maintainability of code, the performance score that improves as you make more complex applications, and specific ecosystem choices make Angular the main instrument for long-term and heavy-investment projects where a steep learning curve is compensated for by stability and ongoing tech support.